grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Do it humanely.
 We need her to actually _want_ to stay and work."

-"Speaking of work, the other reason we need to re-hire her is I fell into a plum job for us up on there on the exchange floor.
-For the moment, we're fuckin' flush."
+"Speaking of work, remember I promised a plum job for us at this depot?
+Well I just confirmed it up on the exchange floor.
+For the moment, we're flush."

-"Yeah?" said Hemi skeptically, knowing that a cargo job that paid well was likely to be neither easy nor safe.
+"Excellent," said Hemi though with a note of doubt, knowing that a cargo job that paid well was likely to be neither easy nor safe.

-"Yeah.
-We've also got some free advice to be out of here in 48 hours."
+"We also got some free advice to be gone from the depot within 48 hours."
 She handed him the leather satchel full of coins.
 "Here's the money.
 You know how this goes.
 Spend what you have to to get us out of here quickly."

-"It's going to be tricky in this place to throw money around without also getting a bunch of useless hangers-on and value extractors."
+"It is going to be tricky in this place to throw money around without also getting a bunch of useless hangers-on and value extractors."

 "But you're the best Deck Boss there is for people management Hemi.
 I'm sure you can walk that line between getting it done and not getting completely fucking bilked.
 I should also let you know I hired a new kid to work sonar."

 "I am amazed.
 Seems like there is an unusual lack of green folks on the docks.
-Does she have any experience?"
+Does he have any experience?"

-"Not a bit.
+"She.
+And not a bit.
 But who trains people better than you Hemi?
 She should be by the boat later, if she doesn't fuckin' skip out from fear."
 Percy gave him a light punch in the arm as she turned towards the cargo hold.
 "We can talk details over dinner later.
 Just keep things moving for the next few hours."
-She was already heading out of the battery room into the cargo hold.
+She was already out of the battery room and into the cargo hold.

+[//]: # (----- invisible character break)

 [//]: # (### re-hiring Chips)

-Percy picked her way around gear being prepped moving forward up the cargo hold to stand next to Chips, who had a foul look on her face and her arms crossed as she watched a crew of over-sized dock workers sloshing around in the bilge water in tall rubber boots.
-A couple of them were working a welding rig and bent over the repeatedly stitched and patched gash that ran from the bottom of the boat up the curve of the inside of the pressure hull.
+Percy picked her way around gear being prepped, moving forward up the cargo hold to stand next to Chips who had a foul look on her face and her arms crossed as she watched a crew of over-sized dock workers sloshing around in the bilge water in tall rubber boots.
+A couple of them were working a welding rig and bent over the repeatedly stitched-and-patched gash that ran from the bottom of the boat up the curve of the inside of the pressure hull.

 "I'm collecting my fuckin' pay and fuckin' leaving as soon as I see that these fuckheads do a job that will hold.
-You're not pinning any fucking further leaks on me."
-Chips said to Percy.
+You're not pinning any fucking further leaks on me," Chips said to Percy.

 "Yeah.
-Hemi said you would do that.
-Thanks.
+Hemi said you would do.
+Thank you for that.
 How bad is it?"

 "When we was on the surface I had it patched up pretty fucking OK despite half the welds still being under the bilge water.
-But now the fuckin' boat's under ten or 20 meters of water, and the pressure is causing it to seep, like a fucking wet, oozing wound."
+But now the fuckin' boat's under ten or 20 meters of water, and the pressure is causing it to seep, like a wet sucking wound."

 They watched the dock workers go at it for a couple of minutes.
-Then Percy said quietly to Chips, "Umm, it kinda looks like they're making it worse in places.
+Then Percy said quietly to Chips, "Umm, it really looks like they're making it worse in places.
 Kinda fucking up some of your work."

 Chips cracked her knuckles and breathed heavily through her nostrils.
-"Fucking useless fuckin' shit clods."
-She said under her breath, then: "Hey you fuckers, don't just fucking re-weld the failing fucking patches.
+"Fucking useless fuckin' shit clods," she said under her breath, then: "Hey you fuckers, don't just fucking re-weld the failing fucking patches.
 Take them out and put _new_ fucking plate steel in.
-Motherfuck!"
+Fuckin' hell!"

 There was an incoherent grumbling from the men standing in the puddle.

 "Chips," Percy hesitated, "look, I need an engineer.
 And I need a welder.
 You're both of those things and I can't get either of them on this forgotten rock.
 I need you... at the very least for the next run.
 Maybe you could stay on until we hit a major port, and then you can find new work there..."

-"What the fuck makes you so arrogant to fucking think I would go back out with a stubborn fucking ass-reamer like you?"
+"What the fuck makes you so arrogant to fuckin' think I would go back out with a stubborn fucking ass-reamer like you?"
 Her face was flushing.
 "Fucking fuck!
-You'll fucking get me killed with your fucking stupidity, and is if that wasn't fucking bad enough, you would tell the story that it was my fucking fault somehow.
+You'll fuckin' get me killed with your fuckin' stupidity, and is if that wasn't fucking bad enough, you would tell the story that it was my fucking fault somehow.
 You fucking twat."

 "Fuck Chips!
-Look at the work these fucked meatheads are doing -- if we don't have you aboard, we're going to fucking go down when it fails and there's nobody who can fix it!
+Look at the work these meatheads are doing -- if we don't have you aboard, we're going to go down when it fails and there's nobody who can fix it!
 Now, I've got a new job coming in, it pays really fucking good.
 I can offer you a fucking _double_ engineer's share for this next run.
-I'll even pay you half right fucking now."
-Percy said, reaching for her satchel full of coins.
+I'll even pay you half right fucking now," Percy said, reaching for her satchel full of coins.

 "Ah fuck you Percy.
 You can hold the fucking money.
-You're a fucking shithead, but an honest fucking one and always fucking paid smartly."
+You're a fucking stupid arrogant shithead, but an honest fuckin' one and always fucking paid smartly."
 Chips pushed at the bilge water edge with the toe of her rubber boot.
 "Ah fuck.
-Look at this fucking work they're fucking doing.
+Look at this fucking work they're fuckin' doing.
 Y'all going to fucking die without me on board.
 You, Percy, I don't give two shits.
 But I couldn't live with fucking Hemi or Owen going down when I could have stopped it."

 "Well, me fucking neither Chips."

-"OK you fucking cunt.
+"OK.
 You got me.
 I'm in for the next run -- double fucking engineer share.
 Now get the fuck away from me before I start looking for another piece of pipe.
-Actually I might need one for these fuckers in the puddle anyway."
-She said looking around.
+Actually I might need one for these fuckers in the puddle anyway," she said looking around.

 Percy walked away thinking she would do her best to just stay out of Chips' way on this run -- as much as one could stay out of anyone's way on a sub.

-But it was also reassuring to know she would be aboard.
+[//]: # (----- invisible character break)

 [//]: # (### disconnecting the Gnat)